SpencerLabAQ/icpe-data-challenge-delag/README.md

 An additional column (`anomaly`) indicates the presence of a performance issue: `0` means no anomalies, while values ≥ `1` indicate the presence of a performance issue.
 Each scenario involves two different types of performance issues (namely, `1` and `2`), where each type  affect a distict set of RPCs.
-For a detailed exaplanation of the dataset creation process, refer to Section X of [(Traini and Cortellessa, 2023)](https://doi.org/10.1109/TSE.2023.3266041).
+For a detailed explanation of the dataset creation process, refer to Section X of [(Traini and Cortellessa, 2023)](https://doi.org/10.1109/TSE.2023.3266041).
 The csv files reported in this repository are utilized in the context of RQ1, RQ2, and RQ3.

 Questions about the dataset can be asked by opening issues on this repository, or by sending an e-mail to icpe2024-data@easychair.org.